tcgconsolee/discord-bot-templates/tod-bot/how-to-use.md

 # Truth Or Dare Bot - How To Use

-During the starting lines, there are some comments which tell you to enter channel IDs and your bot token when using.
+During the starting lines, there are some comments which tell you to enter channel IDs, guild ID and your bot token when using.

 ## The bot token can be accessed by